Since early 2017, Michelle has been a Managing Associate with a key Knowledge Management role in the firm, specialising in construction law.

-- Ensuring that the Construction and Engineering team is kept fully up-to-date with relevant legislation, case law and industry developments
+- ensures that the Construction and Engineering team is kept fully up-to-date with all relevant legislation, case law, industry developments and trends

-- Developing and maintaining a large suite of construction and engineering precedents
+- has developed and maintains a large suite of high quality precedents

-- Being actively involved in the firm's client development initiatives.
+- is actively involved in the firm's client development initiatives

-Before moving into the role of Managing Associate Practice Development Lawyer, Michelle gave clients practical legal advice and guidance on a wide range of projects, including in relation to:
+Before moving into the role of Managing Associate Practice Development Lawyer, Michelle gave clients practical and commercial legal advice and guidance on a wide range of projects, including in relation to:

 - Energy – e.g. (on and offshore) wind farms, solar energy projects, wave and tidal projects, and biomass/waste to energy projects

-She drafted and negotiated all kinds of construction and engineering contracts – from bespoke contracts to those based on published standard forms of contract (e.g. JCT, FIDIC, MF/1, ICE, LOGIC, NEC, ACE, GC/Works and RIBA) – as well as all associated ancillary/related contracts (e.g. consultants' appointments, collateral warranties, bonds, novations, letters of intent, agreements for lease, and development agreements).
-Her client base included developers, local authorities and public bodies, landlords and tenants, funders, contractors and consultants.
+and she drafted and negotiated all kinds of construction and engineering contracts – from bespoke contracts to those based on published standard forms of contract (e.g. JCT, FIDIC, MF/1, ICE, LOGIC, NEC, ACE, GC/Works, Beama and RIBA) – as well as all associated ancillary/related contracts (e.g. consultants' appointments, collateral warranties, bonds, novations, letters of intent, agreements for lease, and development agreements).
+Her client base included developers, local authorities and public bodies, landlords and tenants, funders, contractors and consultants – including key clients of the firm.

 Examples of experience include advising: